-To save everyone time, almost any nipper, clipper or fishing scissor will cut through monofilament or fluorocarbon.
+To save everyone time, almost any nipper, clipper, or fishing scissor will cut through monofilament or fluorocarbon.
 Although the very fragile petite ones can struggle to get through heavy tests.
 So for cutting tippet or leader material a $5 toenail clipper does a perfectly fine job.
 No need to spend big money on a luxury brand.

-Braid and fly line backing is where things get more tricky, the cheap clippers, nippers and even some scissors really struggle to cut through braid.
+Braid and fly line backing is where things get more tricky, the cheap clippers, nippers, and even some scissors really struggle to cut through braid.
 Some even tear braid rather than cut.
 For cutting braid or fly line backing then a pair of braid scissors work best.

 To cut braid, I typically buy the cheapest braid scissors I can find.
 I previously used Shimano branded scissors, but they are a bit pricey.
 These Cuda 3’’ Titanium-Bonded Fishing Scissors meet all my criteria.
+When new, cheap braid scissors work just as well as expensive ones.

 For cutting through wire and very heavy test, I use the cutters on my Rapala pliers.